maliny12/sugarglider/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Resized figures to reduce the tarball size to below 5 MB.
+* Added return values to internal function documentation.
-* Corrected a typo in the hyperlink in README.Rmd
+* Added a link to the manuscript in the description field.

 ## R CMD check results